DavidBuchanan314/stelf-loader/README.md

 A stealthy ELF loader - no files, no execve, no RWX

-This implementation currently relies on some hand-written x86-64 shellcode, but the general technique should be applicable cross-architecture.
+This implementation currently relies on some hand-written x86-64 shellcode, but the general approach should be applicable cross-architecture.

 The current implementation only works `static-pie` ELFs.
 It should also be possible to work with non-pie static ELFs, but dynamic ELFs are out of scope for this project.